CYBER NEWS

 Cybercrime in 2024: Towards a new era of maturity!

 Cybercrime is evolving at breakneck speed, and is becoming increasingly professional.
-With the emergence of AI and new ultra-high-performance technologies, we can expect a new level of maturity in 2024.
+With the emergence of AI and new high-performance technologies, we can expect a new level of maturity in 2024.

-Despite a worsened economic context that is not very conducive to startup financing, the French cybersecurity sector has raised some handsome funds since the beginning of 2023, helping to build a solid security culture within our companies.
+Despite a deteriorating economic climate that is not very conducive to startup financing, the French cybersecurity sector has raised some handsome funds since the start of 2023, helping to build a solid security culture within our companies.

 ARC Data Shield, Partner of the FIC - Forum InCyber: Meet us at our booth and discover our solutions